mpaglia0/Iudas/README.md

 No jQuery dependencies

+CSS and JS files are served locally and no more via CDN

 All main browsers versions are supported except Internet Explorer that is no more supported in any of its versions!

 ## Screenshots